Ericsson/ove-tutorial/README.md

     ove-tutorial  ## master...origin/master
     tmux          ## master...origin/master

+Checking the contents of your workspace will reveal the source code repos (codechecker, dmce, tmux), the OWEL (ove-tutorial) and OVE itself:

+    $ ls -la
+    .  ..  codechecker  dmce  ove  .ove  ove-tutorial  .owel  tmux

-The first part of the tutorial is done.
-You have fetched the code and your bash shell is ready.
+The first part of the tutorial is done!
+You have now enhanced your bash shell with OVE functionality, set up the top git repo (OWEL) and fetched the included source git repos.
+This covers the basics of versioning.
+Now, lets move on and build stuff!

 ## Part II: Build